+*Capillary Presumptive cases with blood lead levels of 3.5-4.9 µg/dL will be managed by the Oregon Health Authority’s Childhood Lead Poisoning Prevention Program (CLPPP) unless notified by the LPHA that it can manage these cases.
+CLPPP case management includes contacting the family and/or medical provider with recommendations for follow-up confirmatory testing.
+If confirmed, either through a venous draw or second capillary draw within 12 weeks that is ≥ 3.5 µg/dL, CLPPP will notify the LPHA and change the Local Epi in Orpheus.
+At that time, the LPHA will be expected to follow up with case management and the investigation.

-*While chelation therapy is considered a mainstay in the medical management of children with BLLs 45 μg/dL, it should be used with caution.
+**While chelation therapy is considered a mainstay in the medical management of children with BLLs 45 μg/dL, it should be used with caution.
 Unless the clinician is intimately familiar with treatment protocols, he/she should consult with an expert such as one of the following prior to using chelation agents:7,8

 Medical toxicologist